sacchit14/Go-News-Aggregrator/README.md

 ## Go-News-Aggregrator

-A news aggregator written in Go using Washington Post's sitemap.
-Used CSS for styling and layouts
+A news aggregator written in Go using Washington Post's sitemap

 ## Motivation